-Warren M. Silver was appointed to the Court by Governor John E. Baldacci in 2005.
+Associate Justice Warren M. Silver was appointed to the Court by Governor John E. Baldacci in 2005.
 Justice Silver is a graduate of Presque Isle High School and Tufts University.
-He received his law degree from the Washington College of Law at American University in 1973 and has been in private practice in Bangor since 1977.
-In addition to an active trial practice, Justice Silver served on the Board of Governors and as President of the Maine Trial Lawyers Association and as Chairman of the Court's Civil Rules Committee and the Governor's Judicial Selection Committee.
+He received his law degree from the Washington College of Law at American University in 1973 and opened his private practice in Bangor in 1977.
+In addition to an active trial practice, Justice Silver served on the Board of Governors and as President of the Maine Trial Lawyers Association and as chair of the Court's Civil Rules Committee and the Governor's Judicial Selection Committee.
 He was also active in many community activities.
-Since arriving on the Court, Justice Silver has been Chair of the Planning Committee for the new Bangor Courthouse.
-He is also the court liaison to the Board of Bar Examiners, Board of Overseers of the Bar, and the Lawyer's Fund for Client Protection.
+After arriving on the Court, Justice Silver was Chair of the Planning Committee for the new Bangor Courthouse.
+He is also the Court liaison to the Board of Bar Examiners, Board of Overseers of the Bar, and the Lawyer's Fund for Client Protection.
 In July 2008, he was appointed Chair of the Court Finance Committee.

-Andrew M. Mead attended the University of Maine and New York Law School.
+Associate Justice Andrew M. Mead attended the University of Maine and New York Law School.
 He has been a member of the Bangor law firms of Paine, Lynch & Weatherbee and Mitchell & Stearns.
 He is a past President of the Maine State Bar Association.
 He was appointed to the Maine District Court in 1990 and the Maine Superior Court in 1992.
 He served as Chief Justice of the Maine Superior Court from 1999 to 2001.
 He was appointed to the Maine Supreme Judicial Court in 2007.
-He has served as judicial liaison to the Maine Rules of Evidence Advisory Committee and chaired the Task Force on Electronic Court Records.
+He has served as judicial liaison to the Maine Rules of Evidence Advisory Committee, Chair of the Judicial Education Committee, and Chair of the Task Force on Electronic Court Records.
+He currently serves as Chair of the JAG Collaboration on Innovation, Technology, and Access to Justice and is active in the Lawyers in Libraries initiative.
 He has been active in a number of court technology and jury reform initiatives.
-He is a member of the University of Maine adjunct faculty.
+He is a former member of the University of Maine adjunct faculty.

-Ellen A. Gorman is a 1977 graduate of Trinity College, Washington, D.C., and a 1982 graduate of the Cornell Law School.
-Justice Gorman practiced law as an associate with the firm of Richardson, Tyler and Troubh from 1982 until she was appointed to the Workers' Compensation Commission by then-Governor Brennan in 1986.
-In 1989 then-Governor McKernan appointed her to the Maine District Court, where she worked for eleven years.
-In 2000, then-Governor King appointed her to the Maine Superior Court, and she served as a Justice on that court until Governor Baldacci appointed her to the Maine Supreme Judicial Court on October 1, 2007.
+Associate Justice Ellen A. Gorman is a 1977 graduate of Trinity College, Washington, D.C., and a 1982 graduate of the Cornell Law School.
+Justice Gorman practiced law as an associate with the firm of Richardson, Tyler and Troubh from 1982 until she was appointed to the Workers' Compensation Commission by Governor Brennan in 1986.
+In 1989, Governor McKernan appointed her to the Maine District Court, where she worked for eleven years.
+In 2000, Governor King appointed her to the Maine Superior Court, and she served as a Justice on that court until Governor Baldacci appointed her to the Maine Supreme Judicial Court on October 1, 2007.

 He was appointed to the Superior Court in 2001 by Governor Angus King, and he was re-appointed by Governor John Baldacci in 2008.
 While on the Superior Court he served on the Family Law Advisory Commission, Criminal Law Advisory Commission, Media and the Courts Committee, and the State Sentencing and Corrections Council.
 He was appointed to the Maine Supreme Judicial Court by Governor John Baldacci on September 1, 2009.